 - Dosing Adherence: Strict adherence to the induction schedule directly impacts early effectiveness.

-Evidence from the GEMINI I and II trials underscores Entyvio’s effectiveness:
+Evidence information from the GEMINI I and II trials underscores Entyvio’s effectiveness:

 - Week 6: ~47% of patients reported clinical response.